Center for Research and Education in the School of Nursing

-Since the late 1980s, the Center for Research and Evaluation (CRE) has supported the research mission of the School of Nursing at the University of Pittsburgh.
+Since the late 1980s, the Center for Research and Education (CRE) has supported the research mission of the School of Nursing at the University of Pittsburgh.
 The CRE faculty include two PhD-prepared statisticians with extensive experience in the application of statistics in the areas of nursing, medicine, and behavioral sciences.

 Their combined statistical expertise comprises observational, quasi-experimental, and experimental designs, exploratory data analysis, data visualization, nonparametric statistics, psychometric statistics, multivariate statistics, regression modeling, longitudinal data analysis (e.g., mixed models, marginal models, hierarchical models), survival analysis, meta-analysis, structural equation models (e.g., path analysis, factor analysis, psychometrics), and model assessment and diagnostics.
 Three systems analysts and programmers are available to support the design and implementation of paper-and-pencil, computer-based and web-based data collection forms, provide network and systems support and data management and programming services.
 Consultation is available for School of Nursing researcher at no cost.
 Direct service support (e.g., form design, data entry and verification, programming, statistical analysis) is fee for service.